ucsb-cs148-w24/project-pj09-liveordie/team/sprint02/lect08_extra_credits.md

 - What blockers:

 #### Sean
-- What did: map update, readme
+- What did: map update, readme update
 - What to do:
 - What blockers: